Tracey Moffatt facts for kids

 Film and video work

 Moffatt's work in film and video has included short films, experimental video and a feature film.
 The short films rely on the stylistic genre features of experimental cinema – usually including non-realist narrative scenarios often shot on sound stages echoing her work in still photography.
 Early works such as Nice Coloured Girls and Night Cries also use sound mixes that reinforce the 'fakeness' of the settings and use well-worn experimental cinema devices such as audio field recordings and low tones to provide atmosphere.
-Her short video works such as Artist (2000) use the cut up methodology of taking images from pre-existing sources and re-editing them into ironic commentaries on the material – Artist for example providing a commentary on the clichéd role of the artist in Hollywood cinema, and her Doomed (2007) – made in collaboration with the artist Gary Hillberg – a collection of scenes of destruction from disaster movies.
-Her feature film Bedevil is a trio of narratives themed around spirits and hauntings.
+Her series of montage video works made in collaboration with Gary Hillberg, including Lip (1999), Artist (2000), Love (2003), DOOMED (2007) and REVOLUTION (2008), use the cut up methodology of taking images from pre-existing sources and re-editing them into ironic commentaries on the material.
+Artist for example provides a commentary on the clichéd role of the artist in Hollywood cinema, and DOOMED remixes a collection of scenes of destruction from disaster movies.
+Her feature film Bedevil (1993) is a trio of narratives themed around spirits and hauntings.

 Night Cries: A Rural Tragedy (1989)